EnterpriseDB/tpa/docs/src/pglogical.md

 # pglogical configuration

-TPAexec can configure pglogical replication sets (publications) and subscriptions with pglogical v2 and pglogical v3.
+TPA can configure pglogical replication sets (publications) and subscriptions with pglogical v2 and pglogical v3.

 ```yaml